 Should You Get a Syphilis Test?

 You should get tested if you or someone you have sex with has symptoms.
-If you think you have syphilis, get tested at your clinician’s office or an STI clinic.
+If you think you have syphilis, get tested at your clinician’s office or an STD clinic.
 Simple blood tests can tell if you have an infection.
 You can have syphilis without symptoms, so get tested if you have sex without condoms.